 Here are the NOT INSURANCE efforts:

 Minnesota’s SF 277 “Direct primary care service agreements establishment” was introduced on 01/17/18 and immediately referred to the commerce and consumer protection finance and policy committee.
-It is scheduled to be discuss in a Committee on Commerce and Consumer Protection Finance and Policy on 03/12/2019 at 10:30 AM in Room 1100 Minnesota Senate Bldg.
+It passed the House without a single nay vote (67-0) on 04/04/19 and is now scheduled to be heard in the Senate.
 This well written legislation specifies that DPC agreements are not insurance and are not health plans.
 The language of the original draft bill is available here.

 Wisconsin has made a renewed “not insurance” effort with Assembly Bill 26 and Senate Bill 28.
 The Assembly bill has been referred to the Committee on Small Business Development and the Senate bill has been referred to the Committee on Health and Human Services.

 Here are the PILOT PROGRAM efforts (Medicaid and state employees):